 Research Associate.
 The rank of Research Associate requires the highest degree appropriate to the field in which the research is being conducted.
 Research Associates are generally not principal investigators.
 Two uses of this rank are made at Oregon State University:

-Instructor and Senior Instructor.
+Instructor, Senior Instructor I, and Senior Instructor II.
 These ranks are used for faculty with primary responsibilities in instruction who hold positions that do not carry a substantial expectation for scholarly accomplishments.
 All faculty members with the rank of Instructor must be on fixed–term (non–tenure–track) appointments.
-Senior Instructors may be granted tenure.
+Senior Instructors and Senior II Instructors may be granted tenure.

-Faculty Research Assistant and Senior Faculty Research Assistant.
+Faculty Research Assistant, Senior Faculty Research I Assistant, and Senior Faculty Research Assistant II.
 These ranks are used for key support faculty members engaged in research.
 The positions require bachelor’s degrees but not the doctoral degree or other terminal degree appropriate to the field in which the research is being conducted.

 Notices of Appointment are issued once a year for tenure tracked and tenured faculty members.
 They provide annual salary rate at the time the notice was issued, and other information related to the faculty member's compensation and period of appointment.
 An Attachment, which is part of the Notice of Appointment, gives summaries of principal conditions of employment.
 Copies are available from the Office of Human Resources.

 Changes in salary, rank, appointment status, or other personnel information during the year will be reflected in the Human Resource Information System (HRIS).
 Employees may obtain an updated NOA, upon request, by contacting the Office of Human Resources.